ga-wdi-boston/git-workflow-teams/README.md

  `git rebase` is perfectly safe, and if `master` happens to change a lot, it's a great way of making sure that `feature` stays up to date.

-### The GA Group Project Workflow
+### The GA Team Project Workflow

-Though there are a lot of different potential Git workflows for teams, for your group project, we will require you to use the following workflow.
+Though there are a lot of different potential Git workflows for teams, for your team project, we will require you to use the following workflow.

 #### Setup (Do Once)